-Georgian’s winter semester is about to begin, with most courses being delivered remotely (online).
+Georgian’s fall semester is underway, with courses being delivered remotely (online) and in person.

-Our student advisors have some tips to help you succeed, especially for those new to college or who’ve never taken an online course.
+Our student success advisors have some tips to help you succeed, especially for those new to college.

 - Don’t hit the snooze button, even on those days when you don’t feel motivated.
-We know, it’s easier sometimes to hide under the covers but you’ll get more out of your Georgian experience if you consistently show up for your remote courses.
+We know, it’s easier sometimes to hide under the covers but you’ll get more out of your Georgian experience if you consistently show up for your courses.
 Create good morning habits!

-- Designate a quiet, comfortable space for learning, free from distractions like your phone.
+- If studying remotely, designate a quiet, comfortable space for learning, free from distractions like your phone.

 - Take time at the beginning of each course to understand what’s expected of you.
-Every course and instructor will be different.
+Every course and professor will be different.

 - Figure out your learning style and develop study habits to reflect it.
 For example, if you’re a visual learner you may want to rework your notes into pictures, mindmaps or diagrams.